Govetts Leap Lookout in Blackheath (Grose Valley Views)

-The Govetts Leap Lookout near Blackheath in the Blue Mountains offers spectacular views of the Grose Valley and surrounding cliff walls.
+Govetts Leap Lookout, near Blackheath in the Blue Mountains, offers spectacular views of the Grose Valley and its surrounding cliff walls.

-In this article, we’ll share everything you need to know about this incredible lookout, including walks to do nearby.
+In this article, we’ll share everything you need to know about this incredible lookout, along with the best nearby walks to explore.

-You can also catch the Blue Mountains train to Blackheath and then either walk or hop on a bus to the lookout from the train station.
+Alternatively, you can take the Blue Mountains train to Blackheath and catch a bus to the Blue Mountains Heritage Centre, which is just a short walk from the lookout.

 Map of the Govetts Leap Lookout